mvolkmann/blog/src/swift.md

 The same syntax can be used by a protocol to inherit the requirements of other protocols.

-A protocol define a type that can be used in many places where concrete types can appear to state that any value whose concrete type conforms to the protocol is acceptable.
+A protocol defines a type that can be used in many places where concrete types can appear to state that any value whose concrete type conforms to the protocol is acceptable.
 This includes constant (`let`) types, variable (`var`) types,